pandyamehul/Learn.LLM/Learning Notes.md

 - Optimize large dataset for model training - data curation strategies.
 Create balanced dataset for training.
 - Create and upload fine tuned dataset to HuggingFace.

+Day 3:

+- Understand and explore - Bag of words, Machine learning, baseline for NLP.
+- Understanding of Traditional Machine Learning techniques such as - Feature engineering & linear regression, Bag of words, word2vec (Linear regression and Random forest and SVR)

 ## Week 7 : Advanced Training Techniques

 - Dive into advanced training techniques like QLoRA fine-tuning.